EddieAtGoogle/genai_data_pipeline/README.md

   - Text Embedding API
   - Vector Search

+### Dataform Configuration

+The project supports two options for Dataform repository configuration:

+1. **Default Repository (Recommended for Learning)**
+   - Uses Dataform's built-in repository
+   - Perfect for learning and experimentation
+   - No additional Git setup required
+   - Enabled by default

+2. **Remote Git Repository (Optional)**
+   - For production or team collaboration
+   - Requires a GitHub repository and personal access token
+   - Enable by setting `use_remote_git = true` in `terraform.tfvars`

+Choose the option that best suits your needs.
+For most learning scenarios, the default repository is recommended.

 ## 🚀 Prerequisites Checklist

 Before starting the deployment, ensure you have the following prerequisites in place: